filecoin-project/filecoin-docs/content/en/about-filecoin/grammar-formatting-and-style.md

 ---
-title: Documentation style guide
+title: "Grammar and formatting"
-description: Learn the syntax and formatting rules for writing documentation for the Filecoin project.
+description: "Learn the syntax and formatting rules for writing documentation for the Filecoin project."
 menu:
     about:
         parent: "about-filecoin-contribute"